 Artist’s impression of the plaza outside the Roxy Cinema in Miramar

-With the help of the local community, landowners, businesses and key agencies, the Council is developing a long-term planning framework for the Miramar Peninsula.
-The framework will consider the key issues and opportunities facing Miramar Peninsula and establish a vision and a set of principles to guide the future development of the Peninsula.
+With the help of the local community, landowners, businesses and key agencies, the Council is developing a framework for the Miramar Peninsula.
+The framework will consider key issues and opportunities facing the Peninsula and establish a vision to help guide future investments and programmes of action on the Peninsula.

-The framework will be a collaborative document looking at the long-term future of the whole Peninsula.
-It will identify key areas or opportunities for more in-depth planning and project development, including development of the northern tip of the Peninsula as a public reserve, as well as opportunities for economic development, employment, visitor and tourism attractions, housing and infrastructure.
+The framework will identify key areas or opportunities for more in-depth planning and project development, including development of the northern tip of the Peninsula as a public reserve, as well as opportunities for economic development, employment, visitor and tourism attractions, the celebration of heritage and culture, housing, transport and infrastructure.

 Miramar town centre improvements

 The work to improve Miramar Town Centre is now complete.

 - the creation of a new pedestrian plaza at the heart of the town centre